Remote Blood Oxygen Estimation From Videos Using Neural Networks: Proposed Method for 2 From Videos

 \section{Proposed Method for \spo2{} From Videos}

-We aim to estimate \spo2{} levels using a hand video based on the fact that the color of the skin changes subtly when red cells in the blood flow carry/release oxygen.
-In our proposed method, we extract three color time-series from the skin area of the hand video.
-We feed the extracted time series to optophysiology-inspired neural networks designed to achieve more explainable and accurate \spo2{} predictions.
+We aim to estimate \spo2{} levels using a hand video {based on} the fact that the color of the skin changes subtly when red cells in the blood flow carry/release oxygen.
+Our proposed method, as illustrated at a high level in Fig.~\ref{fig:data processing}, extracts three color time-series from the skin area of the hand video.
+The extracted time series are then fed to optophysiology-inspired neural networks designed to achieve more explainable {and accurate} \spo2{} predictions.